stoffee/aws-kms-unseal/README.md

-# Vault Auto-unseal using AWS KMS
+# Vault Auto-unseal using AWS KMS and RDS MYSQL database permissions & Vault Ca backed SSH

 These assets are provided to perform the tasks described in the [Vault Auto-unseal with AWS KMS](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) guide.